The latest chapter in a series of articles looking back at each campaign from the Crucible era.

 It was as far as the “Silver Fox” would ever get in one of snooker’s majors, as Doug Mountjoy took advantage of dominant forces Reardon and Spencer’s exits in the first round.

-Mountjoy isn’t mentioned as often as some of the other stars of that era, including numerous characters who didn’t win as many important titles, but in the space of just under two years he had etched his name into the history books of two out of the biggest three events.
+Mountjoy isn’t mentioned as often as some of the other stars of that era, including numerous characters who didn’t win as many important titles, but in the space of just under two years he had etched his name into the history books with victories in two out of the biggest three events.

 Several months later, the 1978/79 snooker season reached its crescendo with the World Snooker Championship in Sheffield.